What type of school is Gottesman RTW Academy?

 What role do the arts play at GRTWA?

-We have 3 signature programs in the arts: visual arts, music, and drama.
-The arts are a vital part of the daily life of students at GRTWA.
+GRTWA’s arts programs help our students to develop their creative, collaborative, and public speaking skills from an early age and the arts are a vital part of the daily life of students at GRTWA.
+We have three signature programs in the arts: visual arts, music, and drama.
 In visual arts, the art teacher works closely with the faculty to create curriculum-related art projects in a wide range of mediums.
-Students learn vocal and performance skills, learn how to read basic music, and play instruments.
-Music is integrated with the rest of the curriculum, and there are many performance opportunities for all students.
-GRTWA’s arts programs help our students to develop their creative, collaborative, and public speaking skills from an early age.
+In music, students learn vocal and performance skills, how to read basic music, and how to play instruments, and music is integrated with the rest of the curriculum.
+There are many performance opportunities for all students, including participation in the GRTWA Ensemble and PATF, the performing arts program, where students can be part of the annual theatre production.
+In addition, 5th graders and Middle School students have weekly a weekly arts elective as part of their schedule.

 Is transportation available?

 Most local public school districts provide bus transportation for GRTWA students.
 Additionally, some families carpool or use a private transportation service.

 The school day runs from 8:20 to 3:30 Monday through Thursday and until 2:00 on Friday.